Simone Biles

 Simone Biles reinvents gymnastics

-Simone Biles is the über talent of gymnastics.
-But the term uber-talented doesn't even do her justice, because despite her young years, she has achieved everything in her career - multiple world champion and Olympic winner, best-selling author and the most successful gymnast in the U.S. ever, not least as a record holder in the all-around.
-With seven U.S. championships, she holds the national record as the greatest gymnast of all time.
+Simone Biles is the supertalent of gymnastics.
+Despite her young age, she has achieved everything in her career - multiple world champion and Olympic champion, bestselling author and the most successful gymnast in the USA, not least as a record holder in the all-around.
+With nine US championships, she holds the national record as the greatest gymnast of all time.

 0